hanxueluo/tstack/README.md

 # Tstack

-Tool to log function callstack of running programs.
-It wraps gdb around, borrowing the idea from pstack.
+Tstack wraps gdb around, borrowing the idea from **pstack**.It logs callstack of specified function of running program.

 ##How to use